ReillyFarrell/portfolio/pictures/index.md

   teaser:
 ---

-I'm no visual artist, but here's some original visual art just for you.
+I'm no visual artist - but here's some original visual art just for you, created in Microsoft Word on a default 6x6 table.

 <div class="tiles">
 {% for post in site.categories.pictures %}